 There are a couple of little tweaks required and you do need the right drill bits of course.
 Below I have included a simple procedure, that will help you get the job done quickly and safely.
+Also i have recently bought a right angle drill that's very useful for getting into awkward areas.
+It's well worth reading a bit more about them.

 The Correct Drill Bit